FareHarbor/fareharbor-docs/external-api/faqs-and-best-practices.md

 Another security strategy:

-Whenever you receive a webhook, call the Retrieve Booking Endpoint of the External API to retrieve the Booking data:
+Whenever you receive a webhook, call the Retrieve Booking Endpoint of the External API to retrieve the booking data:
 [/external-api/endpoints.md#retrieve-booking-endpoint](/external-api/endpoints.md#retrieve-booking-endpoint).

 Then use the retrieved data rather than the webhook payload data.